 The ID column seems like it contains unique identifiers.
 Now, to verify if they are in fact unique throughout the whole dataset, we can count the number of unique values using the .nunique() method on the Series (aka column) ID.
 We first select the column using square brackets.

-Select the target column (ID) and count unique values using the following command:
+Select the column (ID) and count unique values using the following command:

 df['ID'].nunique()